Jobsbka/arxglue/docs/BaseEng.md

 ---

-**GLUE doesn't solve your problems—it gives you the freedom to solve them by combining components in any configuration.**
+**ArxGLUE doesn't solve your problems—it gives you the freedom to solve them by combining components in any configuration.**
-Your logic + our glue = ❤️
+Your logic + our ArxGLUE = ❤️